Nick Maton Player Props: Tigers vs. Orioles

-Nick Maton -- hitting .154 with a double, three home runs, three walks and seven RBI in his past 10 games -- will be in action for the Detroit Tigers against the Baltimore Orioles, with Kyle Gibson on the hill, on April 22 at 7:05 PM ET.
+Nick Maton -- with a slugging percentage of .171 in his past 10 games, including no home runs) -- will be in action for the Detroit Tigers against the Baltimore Orioles, with Kyle Gibson on the mound, on April 27 at 6:40 PM ET.

 Nick Maton Game Info & Props vs. the Orioles